PCMBarber/DnD_Character_Gen/README.md

 You'll notice the version tag is being set using a jenkins variable called `BUILD_NUMBER` this variable will change based on the amount of times jenkins has run.

-You'll also notice, jenkins is using it's own IP address and port number as the location for the image, this is because ansible has created a docker repository on port 5000.
+You'll also notice, jenkins is using your terraform set docker username as the location for the image, this is because we will pull the images from dockerhub.

 Next, jenkins builds a new image based on the fresh version of the repo it has automatically cloned.
 Naming the image the way outlined above.